 Government's state sector goal

-The Government has committed to increasing women’s participation to 45 percent on state sector boards and committees.
-Over the last nine years participation rates have ranged from 40.5 percent to 42.3 percent.
-As at 20 December 2014, 41.7 percent of Ministerial appointees to state sector boards were women.
+The Government has committed to increasing women’s participation to 50 percent on state sector boards and committees.
+As at 20 December 2017, 45.7 percent of ministerial appointees to state sector boards were women.

 The Ministry monitors the gender of appointees to state sector boards and committees.
 A report is prepared annually.
 The data is available by responsible adminstering department and the name of the board or committee.

 The Government's goal is for an increase in women's participation on private boads and leadership.
 Despite a strong and growing body of evidence to suggest that gender diversity is of direct benefit to business performance, women are under-represented in senior management and on boards.
 In 2015 women's participation on private sector boards was 17 percent.
 Women held 20 percent of senior management positions.